acrlabs/simkube/docs/infra/usage.md

 SimKube simulations are a compute bound workload.

 Our recommended default instance type is `c7a.2xlarge`:

 - 8 vCPUs
 - 16 GiB RAM
 - Strong price/performance for compute intensive workloads
 - Cost efficient AMD architecture

-This instance size supports most simulations reliably but we encourage you to experiment a little to find the right instance size for your specific simulation needs.
+This instance size supports most simulations reliably but we encourage you to experiment to find the right instance size for your specific simulation needs.

-[!NOTE] Avoid burstable instanc types like `t3`, `t4g` as they are not well suited to sustained simulations.
+> [!NOTE] Avoid burstable instance types like `t3`, `t4g` as they are not well suited to sustained simulations.

 ## Accessing the instance
 Instances launched from the SimKube AMI support SSH access.

 - use the default `ubuntu` user
 - authenticate using the SSH key pair specified at launch

+> [!NOTE] Notice the default user is `ubuntu` and not `ec2-user`!

 ## AMI versioning and updates
 Each AMI is versioned and immutable.